Kevin-Robertson/Tater/README.md

 Potato - https://github.com/foxglovesec/Potato

 # Notes
 Use caution, this is still very much in a proof of concept stage.
 It’s only been tested on Windows 7.
-It’s also still missing a lot of the features in Potato.exe.
+It's also missing some of the advanced features found in Potato.

-The most likely thing to go wrong is that the HTTP listener will not give port 80 without closing out your PowerShell process.
+The most likely thing to go wrong is that the HTTP listener will not release the port 80 binding on exit.
+If this happens, closing out your PowerShell process will remove the binding.

 # Usage
 To import with Import-Module: